qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ## Logging

-The QIX Engine follows the logging format and levels specified in the [Frontira Service Contract](../contract.md#logging).
+The QIX Engine follows the logging format and levels specified in the [Qlik Core Service Contract](../contract.md#logging).

 ### Log Types